Samsul-Habib/BDM_project/README.md

 # BDM_project
-A repository containing everything Business Data Management project
+A repository of Business Data Management project